matthiasbayer/matthiasbayer/README.md

 ##### Software Engineer from Germany with a passion for web technology.

   - 👨‍💻 Building for the web since 15+ years
-  - 🔥 Always learning, always evolvoing
+  - 🔥 Always curious and trying new technologies
-  - 🌱 Currently focused on building and scaling SaaS platforms
+  - 🌱 Currently focused on building and scaling AI SaaS platforms
   - 🌍 Based in 🇩🇪 Munich, Germany
   - 🍕 Neapolitan pizza enthusiast
   - ♟️ Hobby chess player